Amansingh077/Sales-Dashboard/README.md

 🔍 Dynamic filters and slicers: Explore data by region, product, or time period.

-📊 Key metrics at a glance: View total sales, average order value, and top-performing products.
+📊 Key metrics at a glance: View customer count ,monthly sales, and sales growth trends.

 🎯 Drill-down analysis: Get deeper insights into your sales data.